 The Google union will still be open to all employees and contractors, regardless of role or classification, with the intent of addressing issues such as pay and job transparency.

-“The Google union wants to be a democratic and open organization,” says Koul.
+“The Google union wants to be a democratic and open organization,” Koul says.
 “An organization for all workers.
-And I hope that Alphabet executives will be able to commit in good faith to listen to him ”.
+And I hope that Alphabet executives will be able to make a good faith effort to listen to him.”

 Already.
 What do the managers say?
 “We have always worked hard to create a supportive and rewarding work environment for our workforce,” he says Kara Silverstein, director of personnel operations at Alphabet.

-“Of course our employees have the rights of the protected workers that we support.
-But as we have always done, we will continue to engage directly with all our employees ”.
+“Of course our employees have the protected workers' rights that we uphold.
+But as we have always done, we will continue to engage directly with all our employees."

 A "frontal" change that cannot be without general consequences.
-The Google union brings the bar back to the subject of work, evidently reduces a certain form of "versatility" and "verticality" in Big Tech companies.
+The Google union brings the bar back to the issue of work, evidently reducing a certain form of "versatility" and "verticality" in Big Tech companies.

 Perhaps in the medium term it will also affect its development, but it is a question of profits, not of people.